wakatime/visualstudio-wakatime/README.md

 3. Add command line arguments: ```/rootsuffix Exp```
 4. Change the solution according to the version of Visual Studio you're targeting:

-* Express - Visual Studio Express 2015 and 2017
 * Release - Visual Studio 2015+

 > Note: The Debug solution is only for including debugger symbols.